 - Bring to a boil over high heat then reduce to a simmer and cover.
 Cook until the yuca pieces are fork tender, about 25 minutes.

-- Drain the yuca and garlic cloves, reserving about 1 cup of the cooking liquid and place back in the pot or transfer to another large bowl.
+- Drain the yuca and garlic cloves and place back in the pot or transfer to another large bowl.
 Alternatively, transfer to the bowl of a stand mixer fitted with the paddle attachment.

 - Add the ghee and pepper to the yuca and beat using a handheld mixer (or the stand mixer) until mostly creamy and fluffy.
-Pour in a little of the reserved cooking liquid if needed for a super creamy texture. (*see note)
+Pour in extra reserved broth a little at a time as needed until a super creamy texture is reached. (*see note)

 - Add more salt to taste if necessary then transfer to a serving bowl.
 Make a small indent with the back of a spoon in the middle of the mashed yuca and place a dollop of ghee or butter in the center.
 Garnish with microgreens and serve immediately.